nkashyap14/Zettelkasen/Zettelkasten/Max Water Container.md

 #### Important Subdetails

 - Similar to two sum in the sense that we are moving the pointer that has the less optimal value
+- The reason we start at hte opposite ends and collapse is this is a maximization problem and one of the calculated values to maximize is (r - l) aka width, and the other thing to maximize is the minimum height which is why we try to keep the larger bar and move the other pointer to see if we can find a larger bar so the old large becomes the min
 #### Runtime of Optimal Solution

 - O(n) as there is only one loop iterating over the array of size N